TS-7553-V2-Sandbox

 USB

-The TS-7553-V2 has a single exposed USB B female device socket.
-By default, this USB device is the USB serial interface as provided by the supervisory microcontroller; however it is possible to route this USB interface to the CPU USB OTG port and enable USB gadget usage.
+The TS-7553-V2 has a single exposed USB Type-B female port capable of USB device or OTG operation.
+By default, this USB device connector is routed to the supervisory microcontroller and presents a USB serial interface to the host system.
+However, it is possible to re-route the connector to the CPU USB OTG interface to enable USB gadget.
+Configuration requirements and usage details depend on the software image in use and are described in the software manual.

 USB Gadget

-The USB B female jack by default provides a USB serial console via the supervisory microcontroller.
-The TS-7553-V2 provides an internal USB mux IC that can be switched to connect the CPU USB OTG port to the USB B female jack.
-Once booted, the kernel can support USB gadgets allowing the unit to emulate a number of various USB devices.
-Below is an example to set up the USB ethernet gadget:
+The USB Type-B female connector by default provides a USB serial console via the supervisory microcontroller.
+The TS-7553-V2 provides an internal USB mux IC that can be switched to connect the CPU USB OTG port to the USB Type-B female connector.

 CAN